-Performance counters provide some insight about how the hardware is executing its workload.
+Performance counters provide some insight into how the hardware executes its workload.
 They are a powerful tool to analyse the bottlenecks of a 3D or a GPGPU application.
-They can be accessed through NVIDIA PerfKit [22] for 3D applications or through Cupti [23] for GPGPU applications.
+They can be accessed through NVIDIA PerfKit [24] for 3D applications or through Cupti [25] for GPGPU applications.

-The performance counters can also be used by the driver in order to dynamically adjust the performance level based on the load usage of the GPU and provide DVFS.
+The performance counters can also be used by the driver in order to dynamically adjust the performance level based on the load usage of the GPU.

-Some researchers also proposed to use performance counters as an indication of the power consumption with an average accuracy of 4.7% [24].
+Some researchers also proposed to use performance counters as an indication of the power consumption with an average accuracy of 4.7% [26].